-Is your career change reason a valid one?
-Will it really lead to greater fulfillment in your
+Will your planned career change really lead to greater fulfillment in your

-Below is a list of the main reasons why people change careers together with career change advice to help you decide if your career change motivation is on solid ground:
+Below is a list of the main reasons why people change careers and a few thoughts to discover if the reason for your career change is on solid ground.

 1. Frustrated and Bored in Your Current Job.

 Of course, there are many reasons why people get frustrated and bored at work but the biggest single reason tends to be a poor match between the work a person is doing and the natural abilities they possess.

 Nothing is more frustrating to us as human beings as spending most of our waking hours doing something that we are not that good at, nor like doing.

 If this is the situation you find yourself in, one of the best things you can do is to complete this career change assessment.

 This would be a close second.
 Almost half of all career clients I see complain about a poor work culture and the main reason for this is substandard leadership and management.
 Ironically, employers that I talk to tell me their biggest problem is getting good quality staff.

 Money is often a reason for changing careers.